OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/manage-fee-collectors.md

 - **Parent chain base fee**: relative fees paid for posting the transaction on the parent chain.
 This is calculated based on the transaction's estimated size and the current view of the parent chain's base fee.

-- **Parent chain surplus fee**: if configured, these are extra fees rewarded to the batch poster for sending the data of this transaction to the parent chain.
+- **Parent chain surplus fee**: if configured, these are extra fees rewarded to the batch poster.

 You can find more detailed information about these fee types in these pages: